Paul Pogba: Jose Mourinho went against Manchester United players - Ole Gunnar Solskjaer is different

 Pogba: Mourinho lost and didn't want to speak about game

-Pogba's comments came after United avenged October's humiliating 6-1 defeat at the hands of Mourinho's Spurs with a 3-1 victory at the Tottenham Hotspur Stadium on Sunday.
+Pogba's comments came after United avenged October's humiliating 6-1 defeat at the hands of Mourinho's Spurs with a 3-1 victory at the Tottenham Hotspur Stadium last Sunday.

 Mourinho hit back at Solskjaer in a heated exchange of words after the United boss criticised Heung-Min Son's involvement in Edinson Cavani's controversial disallowed opener.